Skip to content

 A beach is another nice venue for an outdoor cinema.
 At the very central Barceloneta (Sant Sebastia beach), they show films on Thursdays and occasionally on Sundays, from late June to early August.
 Their film selection is less mainstream compared to Montjuic.
 The films are in their original language.

-Barcelona visitors with a tight budget are delighted to learn that certain museums don’t charge an entrance fee on certain dates and hours.
+It's worth including a visit to some of Barcelona's rich museum offerings in your schedule if time permits.
+Barcelona visitors with a tight budget are delighted to learn that certain museums don’t charge an entrance fee on certain dates and hours, mostly on Sundays.
+Check the website for closer information.

 MNAC, Museum Nacional d’Art de Catalunya